Winners and Losers from Week 11 in College Football

 The Blue Devils needed every bit of his career-best performance in a closer-than-expected 42-35 win, though.

-Jones threw the ball 54 times, and completed 31 of them for 361 yards and three touchdowns.
+Jones threw the ball 54 times and completed 31 of them for 361 yards and three touchdowns.
 He's beaten teams with his arm before.
 What perhaps wasn't expected was the game he had on the ground.

-Sure, Jones can run a little; his season-high in rushing yards before Saturday was a 43-yard performance against Army in the opener.
+Sure, Jones can run a little; his season high in rushing yards before Saturday was a 43-yard performance against Army in the opener.
 Normally, though, he does just enough to keep defenses honest.
 But against North Carolina, he was downright dynamic.

 Jones ran 15 times for 186 yards and scored a touchdown, punctuating his game with a 68-yard scramble.
 Duke won because it could lean on its veteran quarterback.

 His only mistake was an interception throw in UNC's end zone on 4th-and-12 at the end of the game when Duke was trying to secure the win.
-North Carolina threw into the end zone for a chance to tie, but it failed.
+North Carolina threw into the end zone for a chance to tie, but the attempt failed.

 The Blue Devils moved to 7-3 and evened their ACC record at 3-3.
 Their win was expected, but in a difficult rivalry game, Jones was a major difference.